Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

 \section{Influence of disc parameters}

-Disc parameters have a strong influence on how a planet will carve a gap \citep{LinPapaloizou1986,Crida2006,Fung2014,Kanagawa2015}.
-Therefore we can expect them to have a strong influence on gas accretion too.
-Here we study the influence of the aspect ratio and the viscosity on the planetary gas accretion rate before studying the influence on the gap opening mass.
+Disc parameters have a strong impact on how a planet carves a gap \citep{LinPapaloizou1986,Crida2006,Fung2014,Kanagawa2015}.
+Therefore, we can expect them to have a strong influence on gas accretion as well.
+Here, we study the influence of the aspect ratio and the viscosity on the planetary gas accretion rate before studying the influence on the gap-opening mass.
 Finally, as migration depends on the disc parameters too, we investigate how planetary gas accretion can alter the migration of outer planets in the disc by studying migration maps.